This guide is for Shaka Kits purchased after Nov 24th, 2021.

-- Further extended top part of the Fin is forward to sustain more rough landings without damage.
+- The further extended top part of the Fin is forward to sustain more rough landings without damage.

-- A servo tray now have a curved front side for smoother covering.
+- A servo tray now has a curved front side for smoother covering.

 This guide will show you how to assemble a new Kit.
 In addition, feel free to check a dedicated RC Groups Tread and join the discussion with the other Shaka pilots.